walterfreeman/ast101/study-guide-3.md

 * how light interacts with matter
 * how the spectra we observe can tell us about things in the sky
 * how the Sun produces its energy (see the notes for more detail)
-* how we can use gravitational waves and neutrinos to observe the universe without collecting light

 I'll talk about each in turn.